ethlau/XSB_Painting/README.md

 cfitsio and gnu science library are needed to compile the code. `CFITSDIR` in Makefile should be updated accordingly with the directory of cfitsio.

+APEC libraries from atmodb are also needed to run the code.
+In the Makefile, change the variables `LINE_APEC_FITS` and `COCO_APEC_FITS` to the path where the apec fits files are located.

 `make` to compile

 `./sbprof example.cfg <directory> <run_id>` to run.
 Check example.cfg for parameters explanation